 Genomics and Phenotyping

-In related studies there is interest in including data on lifestyle collected from wearable devices.
-The current analysis of these studies tend to rely on simple univariate association estimation and testing between each trait and each genetic feature, followed by post processing of results using meta-analysis and enrichment-like approaches.
+In related studies, there is interest in including data on lifestyle collected from wearable devices.
+The current analysis of these studies tends to rely on simple univariate association estimation and testing between each trait and each genetic feature, followed by post-processing of results using meta-analysis and enrichment-like approaches.

-Related challenges arise when analyzing data collected by the international mouse phenotyping consortium (IMPC).
-The goal of the IMPC is to create a comprehensive catalogue of mammalian gene function through the analysis of high-dimensional data captured on multiple mice each carrying an induced null mutation at a gene, and to repeat this for every gene in the mouse genome.
+Related challenges arise when analysing data collected by the International Mouse Phenotyping Consortium (IMPC).
+The goal of the IMPC is to create a comprehensive catalogue of mammalian gene function through the analysis of high-dimensional data captured on multiple mice each carrying an induced null mutation at a gene and to repeat this for every gene in the mouse genome.

 Being able to customize medical care to each individual patient has huge potential for improving patient care through earlier diagnoses and timely and more appropriate interventions and medication.
 The data science challenges underpinning personalized medicine involve the need to borrow information from other, similar, individuals when making inferences and decisions about a given patient.

 Bayesian methods are ideally suited to such a task.
 Their potential has been shown recently on real-time patient monitoring: with Bayesian, model-based approaches able to predict a patient’s clinical deterioration 8 hours prior to intensive care admission, and this achieved with substantially greater accuracy than state-of-the-art critical care risk scoring technologies.
 Wide-spread use of these ideas requires the scaling-up of Bayesian computational methods, and the need to fuse information across different sources for each patient.